Featured Quinceanera Image >> Quinceanera Sash

 I have to admit, choosing the dress is my favorite aspect of the whole planning process.
-Every year we turn to Seventeen Magazine’s Quinceaera Guide for inspiration.
-And then turn to House of Brides when we actually want to purchase our dress!
+We always turn to Seventeen Magazine's Quinceañera Guide for inspiration.
+And then turn to Dress Afford when we actually want to purchase our dress!

 Integrate Culture into Your Celebration!

 As we tweeted, “Today more than ever we need to take pride in & celebrate our traditions, culture & heritage!
 So how fabulous would it be to create an all LulaFlora Quinceañera celebration, from invitations to party favors to papel picado to table numbers.
 We are #obsessed!”